December 16, 2019

 How did you find yourself working in sexuality?

 In 2014, I was sexually assaulted.
 Without going into too much detail, I had been diagnosed with Dissociative Identity Disorder (DID) the year prior, and my alters (Zache, Heinrich and Shoshanna) did what they were supposed to do – protect me.
 I reported the assault to the police, who investigated and charged my rapist.
 The police and the courts believed me, but I found myself without an advocate as social services did not.
 Their disbelief was more to do with my diagnosis than anything else.
 A forensic sex therapist offered her services pro bono when my diagnosis was released, unlawfully and without my consent, to the public.
 She helped me, and my alters come to terms with what happened.
 This had a fairly significant impact on me.
-So, I went back to school to become a forensic and psychiatric social worker and sex therapist.
-I never looked back.

 What is the best part of the job?